Yandex Cloud

 By default, the CLI uses the folder specified when creating the profile.
 To change the default folder, use the yc config set folder-id <folder_ID> command.
 You can also set a different folder for any specific command using the --folder-name or --folder-id parameter.

-To get a list of all backups in the folder, run this command:
+To get a list of all backups in a folder, run this command:

 yc managed-opensearch backup list